 St. Clement’s 2040

 We’ve completed the first two phases of the St. Clement’s 2040 process, and are moving into a new phase in 2024.
 After five initial parish-wide sessions (scroll down for material used, descriptions of the sessions, and the results of assessments used with those present), we held a couple of follow up meetings and the vestry and rector decided to integrate the 2040 process more fully with the vestry and rector’s decision-making authority.
-This year, meetings will be faciliated by Sister Michelle Heyne, OA, who is also the chair of a new Parish Development Team.
+This year, meetings will be faciliated by Sister Michelle Heyne, OA, who is also the chair of the Parish Development Team.
 So far, the team is made up of Michelle, and Fr.
 Kevin, with a helpful roster of rotating guests, but we are actively seeking some additional members interested in learning about parish development and helping St. Clement’s nurture its strengths in an inclusive and open manner.
 Future meeting topics will be based on what we’re hearing from the parish community in the 2040 meetings, as well as the priorities identified by the rector, vestry, and Parish Development Team.

 Upcoming Meetings